Living in Bermuda

 Where will I buy groceries and do other shopping in Bermuda?

 "People living in Bermuda typically buy groceries and do other shopping at supermarkets, convenience stores, and specialty stores.
-There are also a variety of local markets and farmers' markets where people can purchase fresh produce and other items.
-Additionally, many people shop online for groceries and other items," said one expat.
+There are also a variety of local markets and farmers markets where people can purchase fresh produce and other items.
+Additionally, many people shop online for groceries and other items," said an expat in Bermuda.

 What are the visa & residency requirements in Bermuda?

 "In order to visit Bermuda, visitors must obtain a valid visa prior to arrival.
 The process of applying for a visa involves submitting an application form, providing proof of identity, and paying the applicable fee.
 In order to become a resident of Bermuda, applicants must obtain a Certificate of Residency.
 This process involves submitting an application form, providing proof of identity, and providing evidence of financial means.
 Applicants must also provide a valid passport, a police certificate, and a medical certificate.
-Additionally, applicants must attend an interview with the Bermuda Immigration Department," commented one expat who moved to Bermuda.
+Additionally, applicants must attend an interview with the Bermuda Immigration Department," remarked one expat living in Bermuda.

 Are healthcare and health insurance expensive in Bermuda?

 "Healthcare and health insurance in Bermuda can be expensive.
 The cost of medical care is higher than in many other countries, and health insurance premiums can be costly.
-The cost of health insurance is based on a variety of factors, including age, pre-existing conditions, and the type of coverage chosen.
-Additionally, there is a mandatory health insurance levy that is added to the cost of health insurance premiums.
-Despite the high cost, Bermuda has a high quality of healthcare and a wide range of medical services available," remarked one expat in Bermuda.
+The cost of health insurance is based on age, gender, and pre-existing conditions, and can be quite expensive for those with pre-existing conditions.
+Additionally, there is a lack of public health insurance options, so those who cannot afford private health insurance may struggle to access medical care," said one expat.

 About the Author